-- (2) Tenders submitted for any contract with a value of two hundred and fifty thousand dollars or more shall be evaluated by a Central Tenders Committee comprising - - (a) the chief officer of the Portfolio (or his nominee) as chairman;and - (c) such other persons as may be appointed, from time to time, by the Financial Secretary. - (3) Subregulation (2) shall not apply to a pre-qualifying tender process, but applies to a prescribed tendering process to which any such pre-qualifying tender process was a preliminary.
+- (2) Tenders submitted for any contract with a value of two hundred and fifty thousand dollars or more shall be evaluated by a Central Tenders Committee comprising - - (a) the chief officer (Public Finance) of the Ministry (or his nominee) as chairman; and - (b) such other persons as may be appointed, from time to time, by the Financial Secretary. - (3) Subregulation (2) shall not apply to a pre-qualifying tender process, but applies to a prescribed tendering process to which any such pre-qualifying tender process was a preliminary.